3urobeat/beepSelfBot/README.md

 Only necessary if you want to download via command prompt:
 - `git` command line ([Windows](https://git-scm.com/download/win)|[Linux](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)|[MacOS](https://git-scm.com/download/mac)) installed

+You cannot use the /update command because it uses local pathes on my Linux machine and requires Apache Subversion.
+Some commands will not work if you are not using `pm2` to start the bot.

 ## Downloading

 Just hit the `Clone or download` button or use git in a command prompt: